 Here is an example that demonstrates this property:

-There are two vertical asymptotes for this function, at x=-2 and at x=1.
-The (x+2) factor is multiplicity 2 (even), so the graph approaches the same limit from both sides of the asymptote.
-The (x-1) factor is multiplicity 1 (odd), so the graph approaches opposite limits on either side of the asymptote.
+There are two vertical asymptotes for this function, at and at The factor is multiplicity 2 (even), so the graph approaches the same limit from both sides of the asymptote.
+The factor is multiplicity 1 (odd), so the graph approaches opposite limits on either side of the asymptote.
 Here is the graph of the function, demonstrating this property: